mike182uk/snpt/README.md

 alias ws="snpt ls | fzf | snpt write" # ws for write snippet
 ```

 `snpt cp` and `snpt write` both accept `stdin` as an input.
-If `stdin` is detected Snpt will try and extract a snippet ID from it.
+If `stdin` is detected snpt will try and extract a snippet ID from it.
 This is how the above `fzf` usage works.

 ### <a id="alfred-workflow"></a>Alfred Workflow

-The [Snpt Alfred Workflow](https://github.com/mike182uk/snpt-alfred-workflow) provides quick access to your snippets from Alfred.
+[alfred-snpt](https://github.com/mike182uk/alfred-snpt) provides quick access to your snippets from [Alfred](https://www.alfredapp.com/).

 ## <a id="bash-completion"></a>Bash completion

-If you want bash completion for Snpt, download the file `bash_completion` to your preferred bash completion location (i.e `~/bash_completion/snpt`) and make sure you source this file in your `~/.bashrc` or equivalent:
+If you want bash completion for snpt, download the file `bash_completion` to your preferred bash completion location (i.e `~/bash_completion/snpt`) and make sure you source this file in your `~/.bashrc` or equivalent:

 ```bash
 source "$HOME/bash_completion/snpt"
 ```

-## <a id="uninstall"></a>Uninstalling Snpt
+## <a id="uninstall"></a>Uninstalling snpt

-To uninstall Snpt from your system you will need to manually delete the Snpt binary.
+To uninstall snpt from your system you will need to manually delete the snpt binary.

-Snpt's configuration and gist cache is located at `~/.snpt`.
-You can safely remove this directory and its contents once you have removed the Snpt binary.
+snpt's configuration and gist cache is located at `~/.snpt`.
+You can safely remove this directory and its contents once you have removed the snpt binary.